Lonartie/GraphicsSandbox/README.md

 ## Installation

-Using vcpkg you have to install `qtbase` and for windows you need `qttools` as well.
+Using vcpkg you have to install `qtbase` and `assimp` and for windows you need `qttools` as well.
 Once you have installed the required packages you can build the project with cmake.